jscutlery/convoyr/libs/core/README.md

-# http-ext
+# core

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test http-ext` to execute the unit tests.
+Run `nx test core` to execute the unit tests.